Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - break-up fees.

-Documents commonly produced and executed at signing include a share/asset sale agreement and a disclosure letter qualifying warranties (typically prepared by the seller).
+Closing documentation What documents are normally executed at signing and closing?
+Signing Documents commonly produced and executed at signing include a share/asset sale agreement and a disclosure letter qualifying warranties (typically prepared by the seller).

 Documents commonly produced and executed at closing for a share purchase include: